toeverything/AFFiNE/README.md

 For translation and language support you can visit our docs for the [internationalization guide](https://docs.affine.pro/affine/internationalization/welcome)

-If you have questions, join [our social platforms](https://docs.affine.pro/affine/community-links/official-communities) where our friendly community can help provide the answers.
+If you have questions, join us across various [social platforms](https://docs.affine.pro/affine/community-links/official-communities) where our friendly community can help provide the answers.

 ## Getting Started